If you have a low income, you may be able to get help with NHS costs through the NHS Low Income Scheme (LIS).

 - get Pension Credit Guarantee Credit

-- are named on or entitled to a valid NHS tax credit exemption certificate – if you don't have a certificate, you can show your award notice; you qualify if you get Child Tax Credits, Working Tax Credits with a disability element (or both) and have income for tax credit purposes of £15,276 or less
+- are named on, or entitled to, a valid NHS tax credit exemption certificate – if you do not have a certificate, you can show your award notice; you qualify if you get Child Tax Credits, Working Tax Credits with a disability element (or both) and have income for tax credit purposes of £15,276 or less

 - get Universal Credit and meet the criteria

 These benefits or tax credits already entitle you to full help with health costs.

 If you're unhappy with the outcome of your claim, you can ask for a review by a service improvement adviser.

 The service improvement team checks whether a claim has been correctly assessed in accordance with the regulations governing the scheme.
 If the decision was wrong, a new certificate will be sent to you.

 You can request a review online or post your request to: